-Vikings Valhalla season 2: What we know so far
+Vikings Valhalla season 2: What we know so far and how to watch

 Vikings: Valhalla season 2 release date

-We're yet to find out a specific release date, although Netflix has confirmed that Vikings: Valhalla season 2 will air in 2023.
+Netflix has announced that Vikings: Valhalla will return on 12 January 2023.

 How to watch Vikings: Valhalla season 2